proxied-mail/codeception-email-testing-example/README.md

 Using [ProxiedMail php library](https://github.com/proxied-mail/proxiedmail-php-client) to perform email receiving and fetching confirmation code.

+If you prefer to have some guide to dive into email testing with codeception, feel free to check out [our article on dev.to](https://dev.to/yatsenkolesh/email-testing-with-codeception-4b5g)

 ## Test Case

 Test case is about requesting confirmation on a first page and validating the confirmation code from email on the second.